-Despite their small size, chia seeds are packed full of important nutrients.
-They are an excellent source of omega-3 fatty acids, which help to raise HDL cholesterol (the good cholesterol that helps protect against heart attack and stroke).
+Despite their small size, chia seeds are full of important nutrients.
+They are an excellent source of omega-3 fatty acids, which help to raise HDL cholesterol.

 Nutritional breakdown of chia seeds

 Chia seeds are packed full of important nutrients - they are an excellent source of omega-3 fatty acids.